I let Kareem do it again.

 After dealing with the excruciating pain of his fingers jammed into my radial nerve (on video no less) my arm hurt for three days straight.
 Such is the price of treatment.

-Every time he works on me, its the same: pain during treatment, pain after.
+Every time this (admittedly brilliant) physical therapist works on me, it’s the same: pain during treatment, pain after.
 However, each time the residual pain is less and less.
-After the treatment you saw in my last blog post, I actually able to use my arm again in under a few hours—a marked improvement.
+After the elbow tendonitis treatment you saw in my last blog post, I was actually able to use my arm again in under a few hours—a marked improvement.
 Here’s the video I’m talking about:

 Kareem and his program Double Edged Fat Loss rely heavily on multi-planar movements for fat loss (more in the video below).
 What I love about multi-planar movement is that they can actually placed into any other program.